softwareplanet/rails-cms-module/README.md

 ## Languages support

-The SoftwarePlanet CMS is distributed with two administrative locals: en and ru.
+Rails CMS module is distributed with two administrative locals: en and ru.
 Language selector for site guests can be expanded with any number of languages.

 ## Installation